 exception to these lower limits, to be determined in consultation with the Department Chair.
 Faculty who have reassigned time for administrative work shall have at least 25% of their evaluations in the category of University Service.
 Faculty with other special circumstances shall determine an appropriate range of weights to be assigned to each category of evaluation in consultation with their department chair.

-Annually, each faculty member, in consultation with the Department Chair, determines the percentage value (within the prescribed range) for each evaluation category that will be used in her or his evaluation after the Chair’s final rating in each category is submitted to the individual faculty member.
+Annually, each faculty member, in consultation with the Department Chair, determines the percentage value (within the prescribed range) for each evaluation category that will be used in their evaluation after the Chair’s final rating in each category is submitted to the individual faculty member.

 Colleges and departments may make decisions regarding more specific expectations for faculty effort within these ranges and shall clearly communicate these expectations in writing to faculty at the beginning of the academic year.

-The Department Chair shall assign a numerical value to the descriptive term that represents her or his assessment of a faculty member in each of the three evaluation categories, as follows:
+The Department Chair shall assign a numerical value to the descriptive term that represents their assessment of a faculty member in each of the three evaluation categories, as follows: